HeikoKramer/webDev/javascript_notes.md

 // > 20 or Over
 ```

-## Comparison with the less than operator
+## Comparison with the "less than" operator

 ```js
 function testLessThan(val) {